 You can do it by encouraging your staff members to pursue their own activities for 1-2 hours a day.
 Encourage inter-department mingling for everyone to get fresh new perspectives, ideas and give your team a sense of freedom.
 To avoid having your employees goof off during this time, personally green light all the potential activities they wish to pursue.

-Through this you will hopefully see a better energy flow throughout the workday and more revitalized employees with more enthusiasm.
+Through this, you will hopefully see a better energy flow throughout the workday and more revitalized employees with more enthusiasm.

 7. Decorate the Workplace

-Have photos of all the previous events and activities you and your team have participated inlining your walls.
+Have photos of all the previous events and activities you and your team have participated in inlining your walls.
 It serves as a reminder for fun times in the past and more entertaining events ahead.
 These photos will also be a great motivator, instilling teamwork and company values in each employee.